ALCA Fasteners Ltd

 Terje Moe, the purchasing manager, pleaded guilty to two charges relating to the receipt of bribes, contrary to the Norwegian Criminal Code, on 6 July 2018 in Norway.

-This investigation into individuals involved in this conduct is ongoing.
-The Company and its new directors continue to cooperate in the investigation.
+The Company and its new directors cooperated fully with the investigation, and no further action will be taken.
 No further information about the SFO’s case will be released at this time.